 The study of the nervous system is a field that has experienced explosive growth in the past few decades.
 This course is designed to introduce the student to modern neurobiology by covering the basic foundations as well as the latest results from current research.
 Subject matter will range from the biophysics of membranes and ion channels, through sensory integration and simple behaviors, to the development of the nervous system.
 Rather than cover a wide variety of topics superficially, we will concentrate more time on selected topics that illustrate the current thinking of neurobiologists.
 Experience in math and/or physics is strongly recommended.
 This counts toward the upper-level organismal biology/physiology requirement for the major.
 Prerequisite: BIOL 116 and at least one biology lecture course at the 200-level or one 300-level NEUR lecture course.
-This course paired with any neuroscience course counts toward the natural science diversification requirement.
 Generally offered every other year.